M3RG-IITD/llamat/README.md

 Output will be stored as <SAVE_NAME_PREFIX>_{doping, mof1, mof2, discomat}_test.pkl in the same folder.
 here is an example command,

         python3 mof1_run.py 0 ../models/llamat3chat_hf llamat3chat

 running the above code will run the model provided on the doping tasks and produce an output pickle file with the name llamat3chat_mof1_test.pkl, which can be passed to the evaluation function.

 #### running evaluation on the output file:
         python3 {doping, mof1, mof2, discomat}_eval.py <SAVE_NAME_PREFIX>

-This will print the output to the screen along the metrics discussed in the paper. here is an example command,
+This will print the output to the screen along the metrics discussed in the paper. here is an example command to evaluate mof1 tasks,

         python3 mof1_eval.py llamat3chat

 this will search for llamat3chat_mof1_test.pkl file in the same directory, and give the results for the model on the mof1 (General materials science) tasks.

 ---